ablwr/illustrations/README.md

 See more at [https://archivesoftomorrow.com](https://archivesoftomorrow.com)

 ## Audio
-- Coming soon!
+- 131 illustrations of 36 audio formats

 ## Cables
 - Four posters featuring magnetic media formats, analog and video cables, and cable pinouts

 ## Film
-- Coming soon!
+- 129 illustrations of 36 film formats

 ## Video
 - 163 illustrations of 36 video formats